- Role-based, attribute-based, & just-in-time access to infrastructure

 Credential stuffing attacks are multiplying as companies continue to digitize and data breaches proliferate.
 These attacks cost organizations billions of dollars in remediation efforts and diminish the hard-earned trust that’s central to customer relationships, brand reputation, and revenue growth.

-StrongDM’s People-First Access platform provides technical staff with secure access to the critical infrastructure they need to be productive.
+StrongDM’s Dynamic Access Management (DAM) platform provides technical staff with secure access to the critical infrastructure they need to be productive.
 Prevent credential stuffing attacks with the fast, intuitive, and auditable access required for modern security and compliance.

 Ready to get started?
 Sign up for a free 14-day trial of StrongDM today.